skyflowapi/skyflow-react-js/README.md

 }
 ```

-- `ELEMENT_VALUE_MATCH_RULE`: You can use this rule to match the value of one element with another element
+- `ELEMENT_VALUE_MATCH_RULE`: You can use this rule to match the value of one element with the value of another element. `elementId` is the `id` of the collect element with which you want to compare values.
+Collect elements must have an `id` property to compare values.

 ```jsx
 const elementValueMatchRule = {